DawnDeWaay/tdd-amplify-react/README.md

   <summary>Set Up</summary>

 - Download and install [Visual Studio Code](https://code.visualstudio.com/)
+- Open VS Code and set up the ability to [launch VS Code from the terminal](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line)
 - Install [Node Version Manager](https://github.com/nvm-sh/nvm). `nvm` allows you to quickly install and use different versions of node via the command line.
 - Run `nvm install node` to install the latest version of node
 - Run `nvm use node` to use the latest version of node